-BA 07700 - BUSINESS IMAGES IN THE MEDIA (3 crs.
-3 hrs.)
+BA 07700 - BUSINESS IMAGES IN THE MEDIA (3crs.
+3 hrs)

 Examines business concepts as reflected in film.
-Perspective is both historical and contemporary and focuses on sociological, psychological and philosophical events, trends, values and changes that have taken place in the business world.
-Prerequisite: BA 01100
+Perspective is historical and contemporary focusing on sociological, psychological and philosophical events, tends, values, and changes that have taken place in the business world.
+Prerequisite: BA 01100 or department permission

-BA 08100 - INDEPENDENT STUDY (1-3 crs.
+BA 081XX - INDEPENDENT STUDY (1-3 crs.
 1-3 hrs.)